LissandraRodrigues/LissandraRodrigues/README.md

 ## About me

-I am a student of Electronic and Computer Engineering at <a href='https://poli.ufrj.br/graduacao/eletronica-e-de-computacao/'>UFRJ</a> and leader of the Trekking category in the <a href="https://www.instagram.com/minervabots"/>MinervaBots</a> robotics team.
+I am a student of Electronic and Computer Engineering at <a href='https://poli.ufrj.br/graduacao/eletronica-e-de-computacao/'>UFRJ.</a>

 ### I was: